-- I don’t know how to do this
+- I don’t know how to do this;

 In the first case, when someone says “I do not know how to do this” they mean they’re giving up, there’s no use trying.
 They order their brains to stop searching for solution.
 Don’t know how.
 Over and out.
 Moving on to something else.
 This is an attitude of a fixed mindset, treading in place, staying inside the familiar and the probable, no innovation will ever come from here.

 Thomas Edison hasn’t spoken until the age of four.
 His whole formal education came down to about three months in a one-room village school, upon which the teacher has pronounced him unteachable, having “addled” brains.
-After that his mom homeschooled him, correctly understanding that all his “strange” behavior was a sign of his superior and extraordinary intelligence.
+After that his mom home-schooled him, correctly understanding that all his “strange” behavior was a sign of his superior and extraordinary intelligence.

 How many combinations would you have tried, before giving up the search for a mission impossible?
 50?
 100?
 500?
 Thomas Edison has attempted thousands!

 And when approached about it, informed he was insane to keep on trying in spite of the obvious failures, he has said his well-known phrase:

 “I have discovered 10,000 wrong ways, all that is left to do is find 1 correct one”.